insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

 **Eliminates USB power-saving features on all hubs and controllers to ensure stable, uninterrupted and low-latency connections.**

 This script targets every USB hub and controller detected on your system and disables all power management features at the registry level — selective suspend, idle power management, advanced power saving, and more.
 Designed for competitive players and professionals looking for the most complete and reliable way to eliminate input latency, micro-stutters and random disconnections caused by Windows USB power management.
+It Ensures peripherals operate at full capacity without power-saving interference.

 <details>
 <summary><b>► Show Preview Script</b></summary>